Scholarly journal articles are those that are typically:

 Most journal articles and book chapters are "secondary sources" that offer analysis, interpretation, or critical responses to the original object of study, including those primary sources of data and observation.
 They are meant to synthesize, organize, and explain the information found in primary sources.

 An "empirical" study is one that is based on the original creation or gathering of data & evidence, and a subsequent analysis & interpretation of that material.
 It generally precedes those studies that summarize, synthesize, or organize previous research into a broader analysis.

-A "literature review" is an article that summarizes a number of other secondary sources and provides an overview of research on a subject.
+A "literature review" is an article that synthesizes a number of other secondary sources and provides an overview of research on a subject.
 Many empirical studies include a brief literature review, but longer reviews are often published as a separate article or book chapter.
-In a database search, you can specify "literature review" in your search terms to identify these articles (see pdf link below for an example)."
+In a database search, you can specify "literature review" in your search terms to identify these articles.

-See also the UNT Libraries Literature Review Process guide for more information on conducting scientific literature reviews.
+See also the UNT Libraries Literature Review Process guide for more information on conducting literature reviews.